 Setting manageable goals

-New Year’s Resolution-ers and even the general, healthy, active-living crowd, can often be victims of their own lofty goals.
 It’s important for runners, especially new runners, to follow a training schedule that builds mileage and speed in a logical way.
 Starting a log to track your running successes is a good idea.
-Also to find a beginners schedule so that you can learn to start conditioning properly before implementing strength or speed training.
+Find a beginners schedule so that you can learn to start conditioning properly before implementing strength or speed training.

 How your chiropractor can help